 I haven't done much Ballroom, but I have done some Jive / Rock n Roll, can I still join in?

-We don't teach the basics but, as long as you have covered a bit of basic Waltz and Quickstep, you should be fine to attend our classes.
-We teach slowly and break down the steps with lots of repetition, so provided you know the basics, you will find most classes will suit.
+As long as you have covered a bit of basic Waltz and Quickstep, you should be fine to attend our classes.
+We teach slowly and break down the steps with lots of repetition, so provided you know the basics, you will find the Monday and Thursday classes will suit.

 I would like to come to the social nights but I don't have a partner.
 If I come will I get a dance?